open-voice-interoperability/website/site/content/ambassadors/_index.md

       Conversational AI pioneer, Audrey was CoFounder/CEO of Convrg, a voice and messaging platform working with brands such as Estee Lauder, Gallo Wines and Sephora.
 She exited to Reliance Jio Haptik July 2019.
-  - heading: 'Janice Mandel, Freelance Communications Consultant + Storyteller'
-    imageUrl: /img/janice-mandel.jpg
-    text: >-
-      In many writer-communicator roles, Janice is deeply committed to inclusivity and appropriate use of data in voice.
-She provided years of writing for global consulting firm PriceWaterhouseCoopers, led a health care start-up, and managed content for VOICE Summit 2018 and 2019.
-She continues to advise start-ups and early-stage firms and take on freelance projects.
 ---